-In this section, I argue, finally, that the modal profile of Ω -logic can be availed of in order to account for the understanding-conditions of the concept of set, and thus crucially serve as part of the argument for set-theoretic realism.
+In this section, I argue, finally, that the modal profile of $\Omega$ -logic can be availed of in order to account for the understanding-conditions of the concept of set.

 Putnam (op. cit.: 473-474) argues that defining models of first-order theories is sufficient for both understanding and specifying an intended interpretation of the latter.
 Wright (1985: 124-125) argues, by contrast, that understandingconditions for mathematical concepts cannot be exhausted by the axioms for the theories thereof, even on the intended interpretations of the theories.
 He suggests, e.g., that: